-If AGN proposes variations to the Reference Tariffs (other than as a result of a Cost Pass Through Event) and those variations have not been approved by the next 1 July then the Reference Tariffs will be varied as proposed by AGN until such time as variations to Reference Tariffs are approved by the Regulator.
+If Multinet proposes variations to the Reference Tariffs (other than as a result of a Cost Pass Through Event) and those variations have not been approved by the next 1 July then the Reference Tariffs will be varied as proposed by Multinet until such time as variations to Reference Tariffs are approved by the Regulator.

 If it appears that any past tariff variation contains a material error or deficiency because of a clerical mistake, accidental slip or omission, miscalculation or misdescription, the AER may change subsequent tariffs to account for these past issues.

-Within 30 Business Days of receiving AGN’s variation notice, the Regulator will inform AGN in writing of whether or not it has verified the proposed Haulage Reference Tariff and/or Haulage Reference Tariff Components in the AGN’s variation notice as compliant with the Annual Tariff Variation Mechanism.
+Within 30 Business Days of receiving Multinet’s variation notice, the Regulator will inform Multinet in writing of whether or not it has verified the proposed Haulage Reference Tariff and/or Haulage Reference Tariff Components in Multinet’s variation notice as compliant with the Annual Tariff Variation Mechanism.

-The 30 Business Day period may be extended for the time taken by the AER to obtain information from AGN, obtain expert advice or consult about the notification.
+The 30 Business Day period may be extended for the time taken by the AER to obtain information from Multinet, obtain expert advice or consult about the notification.
 However, the Regulator must assess a variation application within 90 Business Days, including any extension of the decision making time.

 Cost Pass Through Event Variations

-AGN will notify the AER of Cost Pass Through Events within 90 Business Days of the Cost Pass Through Event occurring (or scheduled to occur), whether the Cost Pass Through Event would lead to an increase or decrease in Reference Tariffs.
+Multinet will notify the AER of Cost Pass Through Events within 90 Business Days of the Cost Pass Through Event occurring (or scheduled to occur), whether the Cost Pass Through Event would lead to an increase or decrease in Reference Tariffs.

 When the costs of the Cost Pass Through Event incurred are known (or able to be estimated to a reasonable extent), then those costs shall be notified to the Regulator.
-When making such notification to the Regulator, AGN will provide the Regulator with a statement, signed by an authorised officer of AGN, verifying that the cost of the relevant Cost Pass Through Event is net of any payments made by an insurer or third party which partially or wholly offsets the financial impact of that event (including self-insurance).
+When making such notification to the Regulator, Multinet will provide the Regulator with a statement, signed by an authorised officer of Multinet, verifying that the cost of the relevant Cost Pass Through Event is net of any payments made by an insurer or third party which partially or wholly offsets the financial impact of that event (including self-insurance).

-The Regulator must notify AGN of its decision to approve or reject the proposed variations within 90 Business Days of receiving the notification.
-This period will be extended for the time taken by the Regulator to obtain information from AGN, obtain expert advice or consult about the notification.
+The Regulator must notify Multinet of its decision to approve or reject the proposed variations within 90 Business Days of receiving the notification.
+This period will be extended for the time taken by the Regulator to obtain information from Multinet, obtain expert advice or consult about the notification.

-The Regulator will endeavor to make its decision on whether AGN should vary Reference Tariffs due to the occurrence of a Cost Pass Through Event within 90 Business Days of receiving a notification from AGN.
+The Regulator will endeavor to make its decision on whether Multinet should vary Reference Tariffs due to the occurrence of a Cost Pass Through Event within 90 Business Days of receiving a notification from Multinet.
 The overall time period for approving a Cost Pass Through Event is 120 business days.

 Fixed Principles